 • Your refund amount must be over the lender’s minimum threshold.

-• You must agree to the terms and conditions of the lender.
+• You must agree to the terms and conditions of the lender and pay any fees.

 2. Apply for a Tax Refund Loan